chung-leong/react-seq/examples/transition/README.md

     fallback(<ScreenLoading />);
 ```

-We use [`wrap`](../../doc/wrap.md) to place the router's error boundary around the contents from the generator:
+We use [`wrap`](../../doc/wrap.md) to place the router's error boundary around contents from the generator:

 ```js
     wrap(children => createBoundary(children));